Ph.D. University of Sydney, Australia, 1968

 - Dissect the primary transcriptional networks that orchestrate the expression of downstream genes responsible for elaborating light-regulated development, using RNA-seq expression profiling.

-Our data suggest that the phytochromes signal directly to photoresponsive genes by light induced translocation from the cytoplasm into the nucleus, followed by specific physical interaction with promoter-bound transcription factors of the basic helix-loop-helix (bHLH) class.
-The data also suggest that genes encoding a master-set of diverse transcriptional regulators, which orchestrate downstream expression in the transcriptional network, are direct targets of this signaling pathway.
+Our data show that the phytochromes signal directly to photoresponsive genes by light induced translocation from the cytoplasm into the nucleus, followed by specific physical interaction with promoter-bound transcription factors (called PIFs, for phy-interacting factors) of the basic helix-loop-helix (bHLH) class.
+The data also show that genes encoding a master-set of diverse transcriptional regulators, which orchestrate downstream expression in the transcriptional network, are direct targets of this signaling pathway.

-Recently, we have obtained evidence that light-induced activation of the phytochrome molecule induces intranuclear phosphorylation of the bHLH transcription factor, PIF3, preceding its proteosome-mediated degradation.
+We have obtained evidence that light-induced activation of the phytochrome molecule induces intranuclear phosphorylation of the bHLH transcription factor, PIF3, preceding its ubiquitination and proteosome-mediated degradation.
 These data suggest that phy-induced phosphorylation of target proteins may represent the primary intermolecular signaling transaction of the activated photoreceptor.

 Zhang, Y., Mayba, O., Pfeiffer, A., Shi, H., Tepperman, J.M., Speed, T.P., and Quail, P.H.
 (2013).
 A Quartet of PIF bHLH Factors Provides a Transcriptionally Centered Signaling Hub That Regulates Seedling Morphogenesis through Differential Expression-Patterning of Shared Target Genes in Arabidopsis.
 PLoS Genet, 9: (1) e1003244